Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Nondeterministic Reducibilities

-Unlike polynomial-time many-one reducibility, our many-one $\cfl$-reducibility does not, in general, satisfy the {\em transitivity property}, in which $A\in\cfl_{m}^{B}$ and $B\in\cfl_{m}^{C}$ imply $A\in\cfl_{m}^{C}$ for any languages $A,B,C$.
-To prove this fact, notice that, if $\cfl$ is closed under the reducibility, then $\cfl_{m}^{\cfl}=\cfl$ must hold; however, this contradicts what we have seen in Example \ref{ex:DUP_2}.
-This non-closure property certainly marks a critical feature of the computational behaviors of languages in $\cfl$.
-In what follows, we will slightly strengthen this separation between $\cfl_{m}^{\cfl}$ and $\cfl$ even in the presence of advice.
+Notice that $\np$ is closed under many-one NP-reductions; nonetheless, $\cfl$ cannot be closed under many-one $\cfl$-reductions.
+For this latter claim, we argue that, if $\cfl$ is closed under this reducibility, then $\cfl_{m}^{\cfl}=\cfl$ follows; however, this contradicts what we have seen in Example \ref{ex:DUP_2}.
+This non-closure property certainly marks a critical feature of the computational behaviors of context-free languages.
+In what follows, we want to strengthen the separation between $\cfl_{m}^{\cfl}$ and $\cfl$ even in the presence of advice.

 \begin{proposition} $\cfl_{m}^{\cfl} \nsubseteq \cfl/n$. \end{proposition}